nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `peanut` will match `Peanut`.
 * The order of the keywords does not matter. e.g. Peanut Butter will match Butter with Peanut.
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-    Ingredient quantity is not taken into account when determining whether two ingredients matches
+    Ingredient quantity is not taken into account when determining whether two ingredients matches.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
 Multiple kewyords are separated by a space.